Altona City SC: Recent History

 The club was in financial ruins in 2013 with several former players led by Joe Tanti and Sam Borg pulled the club back from the brink of closing its doors.
 After achieving promotion in the 2015 season, Altona City appointed Andy O'Dell as head coach for the remainder of the 2016 season, eventually finishing the season in third place.

 In 2017, City won the Victorian State League Division 2 North-West championship and subsequent promotion.
 Ayodeji Omoboye won the club's golden boot with 17 goals and was runner-up in the league golden boot.
 After the conclusion of the 2017 season, head coach Andy O'Dell announced his resignation and the job was handed to Paul Donnelly.

 In 2018, Altona City consolidated its position in Victorian State League Division 1 with a ninth-place finish.

 After the disruption of COVID, the committee of Altona City Soccer Club is focused and committed to success both on and off the pitch in 2022.
 This includes the appointment of new Senior Men's Coach, Michael Calandrella and Senior Women's Coach Gustavo Flores and together with Hobsons Bay City Council the development of new clubrooms at HC Kim Reserve.

+In 2026 Altona City now competes in the Victorian Premier League 2.